Vamsi-Chanakya/Capstone-Heroku/README.md

 ## Test on heroku
 - Test the endpoints with Postman.
-    - Import the postman collection `./vamsi-casting-agency.postman_collection.json`
+    - Import the postman collection `./vamsi-capstone-heroku.postman_collection.json`
     - Run the collection.

 - Database on heroku can be recreated by the following steps.
     - Run `heroku pg:psql`
     - Execute `TRUNCATE "Casting";`, `TRUNCATE "Movies" CASCADE;`, and `TRUNCATE "Actor" CASCADE;`
     - Exit heroku psql
-    - Import data with `heroku pg:psql --app vamsi-casting-agency postgresql-triangular-64018 < data.dump`
+    - Import data with `heroku pg:psql --app vamsi-capstone-heroku postgresql-triangular-39700 < data.sql`

 ## Test on local
 - Database on local can be created by the following steps.